 travel schedules can be planned in advance (such as for national meetings and

 other scheduled events).

-Grantees must comply with the requirement Fly America Act
+Grantees must comply with the requirements of the Fly America Act

 (49 U.S.C.
 40118) which generally provides that foreign air travel funded by

-Federal funds may only be conducted on U.S flag air carriers.
+Federal funds may only be conducted on U.S flag air carriers and under applicable Open Skies Agreements.
 For additional

 information regarding the Fly America Act and its exceptions, see Public Policy Requirements and Objectives—Fly

 application instructions to determine how to budget for travel costs under